-

 (5) The address of the principal place of business of the audiologist, and the address and office hours at which the audiologist shall be available for fitting or post‑fitting adjustments and servicing of the hearing aid sold.

-(6) The terms of any guarantee or written warranty made to the purchasing patient with respect to the hearing aid.
+(6) The terms of any guarantee or written warranty made to the purchasing patient with respect to the locked hearing aid.

-If multiple locked hearing aids are sold in a single transaction, a single written notice under subsection (a) of this section and a single written receipt under this subsection may be used to satisfy the requirements of this section, provided that the required information for each hearing aid sold is clearly documented.
+If multiple locked hearing aids are sold in a single transaction, a single written notice under subsection (a) of this section and a single written receipt under this subsection may be used to satisfy the requirements of this section, provided that the required information for each locked hearing aid sold is documented.

 (1) A copy of the written notice described in subsection (a) of this section as signed by the purchasing patient.